 What is your story?
 Are you tired?
 Sleep deprived?
 Ready for a change?

-Why is infant massage so important?
+Why is Infant massage so important?

-How does IM intensely support bonding?
+How does Infant Massage intensely support bonding?

-Science based benefits for the babies are: increased sleep, security, immune systems, weight, bonding, engagement and entrainment (interaction) behaviors, decreased hospital stays (6 weeks earlier discharge), colic, discomfort, crying and diarrhea.
+Science-Based BenefitsScience-based benefits for the babies are increased sleep, security, immune systems, weight, bonding, engagement and entrainment (interaction) behaviors, decreased hospital stays (6 weeks earlier discharge), colic, discomfort, crying and diarrhea.
 Benefits for caregivers: increased caregiver activity, improved lifestyles, decreased stress, anxiety, and depression.
-Mothers reported less depression symptoms after massaging their babies or when they watched someone else massage their babies.
+Mothers reported fewer depression symptoms after massaging their babies or when they watched someone else massage their babies.